oracle35/TC3004B.Oracle/docs/CICD.md

 the build will fail in case the linter finds errors or a test fails.
 This makes the action as a whole fail which will notify us via email and show a red X on the commit.

+## ESlint Build Action

+This ESLint workflow is currently being defined in `.github/workflows/eslint.yml`.
+It installs ESLint dependencies declared within the `./MtdrSpring/front` repository and runs `npm run lint` manually.
+This has allowed us to have more clean, more descriptive errors whenever we push a new change.

+## JUnit Build Action

+JUnit is being used in order to improve testing and model validation.
+As such, this workflow is defined in `.github/test-build.yml` and it uses existing maven commands in order to make it work.